Companies from the Nordics likely to look for growth capital investment funding in 2018.

 While it may not be sexy for investors looking for buzzwords it certainly may be lucrative - the company looks to be on a growing trajectory, with SEK 23M ($2.8M) in sales for 2016.

-Refunder, which is based in Stockholm, Sweden, is also funded by Bonnier and eEquity - two solid investors, one with affiliate-ready media properties, the other with the former Pricerunner founders (Magnus Wiberg and Patrik Hedelin) as partners.
-Last investment round - end of 2016, $4M.
+Refunder, which is based in Stockholm, Sweden, has raised money from Bonnier and eEquity - two solid investors, one with affiliate-ready media properties, the other with the former Pricerunner founders (Magnus Wiberg and Patrik Hedelin) as partners.
+Last investment round - end of 2016, $4M, when Bonnier established itself as 49% share owner.

 Sympa does cloud-based HR, is based in Vantaa, Finland and was founded in 2005 by Keijo Karjalainen (CEO) and his sister Taina Sipilä.
 The company developed a fully integratable, global, cloud-based HR system that supports the entire employee life cycle, combining recruitment, HRM and HRD processes.
 They do business with over 400 companies with users in more than 50 countries, employing over 65 people in the Netherlands, Sweden, Denmark, Norway and at its Finnish headquarters.